E-Graphs as a Persistent Compiler Abstraction: Case Study 1: Floating-Point Accuracy

+Overall, we reach similar compilation time as Herbie on most benchmarks (\autoref{fig:timing_comparison}), with a geomean speedup of $1.18\times$.
+If we include the time loading the \mlirdialect{pdl\_interp} patterns, we see a \emph{slowdown} to $0.78\times$ of Herbie's performance.
+Looking at \ac{es} (matching, rewriting, and rebuilding) in isolation, we measure a slowdown of $0.78\times$.
+This can be partially attributed to the fact that Tamagoyaki performs more work during class creation and rebuilding than traditional e-graph implementations, as described in \autoref{subsubsec:invariants}.

-We also measure the performance improvements when matching with a single matcher function compared to matching each pattern individually on the e-graph (\autoref{fig:eqsat_matching_speedup}).
-We measure only the time spent during equality saturation, including the e-class analyses, but excluding the more expensive high-precision evaluation.
-We see a geometric mean speedup of 2.57$\times$, showing that the \mlirdialect{pdl\_interp} lowering optimizations (\autoref{subsubsec:ematching}) are effective even on this larger benchmark.
+\paragraph{Speedup of Combining Patterns} We also measure the performance improvements when matching with a single matcher function that includes all patterns compared to matching each pattern individually on the e-graph.
+This functionality is enabled by building on MLIR's \mlirdialect{pdl} and its lowering to \mlirdialect{pdl\_interp}, which generates matching code that matches multiple patterns at once.
+We only measure the time spent during actual matching, excluding other steps such as rewriting and rebuilding.
+We see a geomean speedup of $2.38\times$, showing that the combined pattern e-matching leads to significant performance improvements.

 \paragraph{Lowering Barriers} Herbie is a powerful tool, allowing software developers to improve the numerical stability of procedures with floating-point arithmetic.
 In order to use it in a compilation workflow, the developer must initially identify potentially unstable mathematical expressions in their code and implement conversions to FPCore, including any relevant input constraints, as well as conversions back to their input \ac{ir} for the optimized results.
-A reimplementation of Herbie embedded in the compiler allows its techniques to be conveniently applied within compilation pipelines with minimal effort for the developer.
+A re-implementation of Herbie embedded in the compiler allows its techniques to be conveniently applied within compilation pipelines with minimal effort for the developer.